Earthquakes

 • Choose Earthquakes to find information about recent earthquakes in New Zealand.

-• Select Historical Events for information about earthquakes that have taken place in New Zealand in the past such as the Kaikōura earthquake.
+• Select Historical Events for information about earthquakes that have happened in the past, eg the Kaikōura earthquake.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.